 Coronet Peak

 Coronet Peak is just over an hour’s drive from Wanaka located fairly close to Queenstown.
-It isn’t known as one of the top ski fields in the area simply because of its lower elevation and less snow.
-With that said, there are some neat features of Coronet Peak that make it worthy of the journey from Wanaka – such as night skiing!
+It isn’t known as one of the very best ski fields in the area simply because of its lower elevation and less snow.
+With that said, there are some neat activities offered at Coronet Peak that make it worthy of the journey from Wanaka, such as night skiing!

 Getting from Wanaka to Coronet Peak

-To get to Coronet Peak from Wanaka you must first drive to Arthurs Point.
-This best done through Arrowtown.
-The road to the top is completely sealed, which is very rare for New Zealand.
+To get to Coronet Peak from Wanaka you’ll first drive to Arthurs Point, which is best done through Arrowtown.
+The entire trip takes around 1 hour and 15 minutes, and the road to the top is completely sealed, which is very rare for New Zealand!

 There is no shuttle bus from Wanaka to Coronet Peak.
 Your best bet is to drive yourself or drive to Queenstown and take the Queenstown shuttle from there.